 We talked about first dates.
-My boyfriend’s and my first date, when he cut his finger while cooking for me and said, “Just so you know, I’m probably going to pass out within the next fifteen minutes [over the sight of blood].”
+My then-boyfriend’s and my first date, when he cut his finger while cooking for me and said, “Just so you know, I’m probably going to pass out within the next fifteen minutes [over the sight of blood].”
 Super Sleepy and Kate’s first date, when they rented an office for an hour to make out (reservation title: “Important Meeting” with a briefcase emoji).

 Okay, but tell us more about Super Sleepy!

-Super Sleepy Dude indeed is a handsome businessman with a fittingly firm handshake.
-But I don’t agree with Kate about him looking like Cillian Murphy.
-He seems more distinctly cute than Cillian.
-He looks wholesome, even though I know he’s anything but that.
+Super Sleepy Dude indeed is handsome with a fittingly firm handshake.
+But I don’t agree with Kate about them looking like Cillian Murphy.
+They seem more distinctly cute than Cillian.
+They look wholesome, even though I know they’re anything but that.

 It’s not because I don’t think they’re interesting.
 They’ve been on Jeopardy and met famous Pomeranians!
 And their trivia knowledge is, of course, oddly and specifically top-notch.
 When Piph and Rae expressed their dislike of onions, I said, “Did you know that Romanians dip raw onion in salt and eat it straight?”
 Super Sleepy (and only Super Sleepy) said yes.

-If you’re grossed out by the idea of eating raw onion straight, let me cleanse your palate with this factoid: he regularly drinks pineapple juice.
+If you’re grossed out by the idea of eating raw onion straight, let me cleanse your palate with this factoid: they regularly drink pineapple juice.
 Cue the “You’re a lucky girl, Kate!”
-AND he never ever forgets to give oral— super committed to shrinking the orgasm gap.
+AND they never ever forget to give oral— super committed to shrinking the orgasm gap.

 The magic of the Sexual Freedom Summit